How to Preserve Your Wedding Dress and Bouquet After the Wedding

 After all the planning, stressing and excitement, your wedding day has suddenly come and gone so quickly!
 A bride’s wedding gown is the most expensive, gorgeous piece of clothing she’ll ever wear.
 She also puts a lot of thought and money into creating the perfect bouquet to carry down the aisle and toss to her girls.
 Parting with these items can be hard, but preserving them lets you keep them to reminisce on forever!
 If you want to keep your gown, it’s important to take the necessary steps to preserve it.
 Otherwise, your dress will most likely turn yellow, develop brown spots from oxidation, grow mold and mildew and/or have permanent creasing.
 You also can’t just put your bouquet in a vase and expect it to last a lifetime.
 There are several ways to preserve your wedding dress and bouquet that will keep them looking brand new and also help preserve your memories of your special day.
 Keep reading to find out how!

 Preserving Your Dress

 Taking or sending your dress to a preservationist is the easiest way to preserve your dress.
 They will clean it and package it using special methods to ensure safe, long-term storage.
 Just ask your bridal boutique where they suggest!
-However, it can also be pretty pricey.
-If you’d like a cheaper option, preserve it yourself with these steps!
+Or use our local favorite, Nichols Hills Cleaners.
+However, if you’re up for the challenge (or if you’d like a cheaper option), you can preserve it yourself with these steps!

 Get it cleaned